kameleyon/blackwiki/README.md

 ## Overview

-BlackWiki is a modern, AI-enhanced knowledge platform dedicated to documenting and preserving Black history, culture, and achievements worldwide.
+AfroWiki is a modern, AI-enhanced knowledge platform dedicated to documenting and preserving Black history, culture, and achievements worldwide.
 Our platform combines community-contributed content with AI-driven insights to provide a comprehensive and focused resource for exploring Black heritage and contemporary culture.

 ## Features